Juniper/terraform-provider-mist/docs/resources/org_networktemplate.md

 Optional:

 - `all_networks` (Boolean) Only if `mode`==`trunk`.
 Whether to trunk all network/vlans
-- `allow_dhcpd` (Boolean) Only if `mode`!=`dynamic`.
-If DHCP snooping is enabled, whether DHCP server is allowed on the interfaces with.
-All the interfaces from port configs using this port usage are effected.
-Please notice that allow_dhcpd is a tri_state.
-When it is not defined, it means using the system's default setting which depends on whether the port is an access or trunk port.
+- `allow_dhcpd` (Boolean) Only applies when `mode`!=`dynamic`.
+Controls whether DHCP server traffic is allowed on ports using this configuration if DHCP snooping is enabled.
+This is a tri-state setting; true: ports become trusted ports allowing DHCP server traffic, false: ports become untrusted blocking DHCP server traffic, undefined: use system defaults (access ports default to untrusted, trunk ports default to trusted).
 - `allow_multiple_supplicants` (Boolean) Only if `mode`!=`dynamic`
 - `bypass_auth_when_server_down` (Boolean) Only if `mode`!=`dynamic` and `port_auth`==`dot1x`.
 Bypass auth for known clients if set to true when RADIUS server is down
 - `bypass_auth_when_server_down_for_unknown_client` (Boolean) Only if `mode`!=`dynamic` and `port_auth`=`dot1x`.
 Bypass auth for all (including unknown clients) if set to true when RADIUS server is down
+- `bypass_auth_when_server_down_for_voip` (Boolean) Only if `mode`!=`dynamic` and `port_auth`==`dot1x`.
+Bypass auth for VOIP if set to true when RADIUS server is down
 - `community_vlan_id` (Number) Only if `mode`!=`dynamic`.
 To be used together with `isolation` under networks.
 Signaling that this port connects to the networks isolated but wired clients belong to the same community can talk to each other
 - `description` (String) Only if `mode`!=`dynamic`
 - `disable_autoneg` (Boolean) Only if `mode`!=`dynamic`.
 If speed and duplex are specified, whether to disable autonegotiation